kwh44/dbvoyage/README.md

 be answered quickly by the machine.
 ### Mission & Project goal
-The DBvoyage project tries to do the same what DBpedia did, but this time with another source of data, travel data taken from wikivoyage.
+The DBvoyage project tries to do the same what DBpedia did, but this time with another source of data, travel data taken from Wikivoyage.
 Wikivoyage data format already has some structure, so we would be happy that our task is almost done, but that is only on the surface.
-The data wikivoyage has semi-structured; it is formed in accord with what they call it, JSON listing, and as it was discovered, not all contributors strictly follow it.
+The data Wikivoyage has semi-structured; it is formed in accord with what they call it, JSON listing, and as it was discovered, not all contributors strictly follow it.
 So here we propose our solution -- DBvoyage.